Leucosia (mythology)

 In Greek mythology, Leucosia (Λευκωσία, from λευκή) was one of the Sirens.
 She was the daughter of the river-god Achelous by either the Muses, Melpomene or Terpsichore.
 Leucosia's sisters were Parthenope and Ligeia.
-Leucosia's name was given to the island opposite to the Sirens' cape.
+Leucosia's name was given to the island opposite to the Sirens' cape, the modern Licosa.

 Her body was found on the shore of Poseidonia.

+Ancient scholiasts recorded several etymologies for the name Leucosia: she was said to be "the White One" (from the Greek leukos, "white"), to have white ears, to be the daughter of a certain Leucus, or to have the ears of Leucus.